Dehghanni/Teofl/writing.md

 Because -> for

-Children's emotional development depends to a great extent on their relationships in their formative years, which is why the bond between children and their parents or caregivers is of paramount importance.
+Children's emotional development depends to a great extent on their relationships in their formative years, which is why the bond between children and their parents or caregivers is of paramount/particular importance.

 Education, or the lack/paucity thereof, plays a prominent role in every society.